fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Hi Frederick, I have a question for you. why technology giants (think google, amazon, facebook, ibm, etc) mostly use java and very few use .NET ?

 > I'm a software engineer who works mostly on Java.
 What can I start doing now that will help me in my career in long run?

 > Am I learning too slow that I know dependency injection, decoupling, weak/soft reference and code coverage only after 2+ years of work experience?